-About the NSF REU Site
+About AI-ReHaB REU Site

-The AI-ReHab NSF REU site focuses on developing and improving AI and sensor technology for the betterment of healthcare.
+AI-ReHaB NSF REU site focuses on developing and improving AI and sensor technology for the betterment of healthcare.
 We explore innovative technology regarding machine learning, health sensor design, and improvement, amongst others, to accomplish this task.

 Focus Areas of Research